|

 |||

-Projects An EU FP7 project (Hungarian PI): www.dynanets.org An ESF project (participant): www.compcog.org A Hungarian consortium (consortium leader):www.textrend.org Budapest Semester in
+Projects in Hungary An EU FP7 project (Hungarian PI): www.dynanets.org Budapest

-Cognitive Science, www.bscs-us.org Links to more of my pages
+Semester in Cognitive Science, www.bscs-us.org Links to more of my

 |